Getting Started

 device_suffixandapi_encryption_keysomewhere safe.
 You will need both – the suffix when adding the Pivot integration, and the key if Home Assistant ever asks for it.Connect your VPE via USB for the initial flash – use a good quality cable.
 OTA (wireless) is used for all future updates once the device is running Pivot firmware.

 Tip: There is a small switch inside the VPE case labelled USB SELECT with two positions: ESP32 and XU316.
 It should be in the ESP32 position by default.
 If your device is not detected when connected via USB, open the case and check this switch.
-Follow Step 1 of the Nabu Casa disassembly guide to access it — you do not need to go further than Step 1.
+Follow Step 1 of the Nabu Casa disassembly guide to access it.

 - Click Install → Plug into this computer.
 ESPHome will fetch the firmware from GitHub, compile it, and flash it.
 This may take 5–10 minutes the first time.